 The next thing to consider is what you are wiping your baby with.
 Using disposable wipes with cloth diapers is a big pain because you have to dispose of them in 2 different places.
 Besides, if you are doing cloth diapers, it makes sense that you probably want to do cloth wipes, too.
 These you can totally make yourself with minimal effort.
 However, apparently I’m lazy because I didn’t.
 I registered for and purchased some from online.
 I know lots of WAHM’s out there make these to purchase as well.
 I reviewed the brands I have here on the blog so you can check that out if you’re interested.

 There are lots of ways to use these wipes.
 Some families just use them dry, others use just plain old water and some parents make their own wipe solution.
-For me, I buy Baby Bits.
+For me, I buy Baby Bits (type “baby bits” in the search box in the site linked to find them).
 They last a really long time.
 (For reference, I am just now going to be purchased my 3rd bag and my daughter is almost 2.)
 They smell delightful, too!
 I plan on doing a review of these soon here on the blog so I’ll link this post to that once I do.
 I store mine in an old disposables container from my earlier days and it works well.
 Some people store theirs in a wipe warmer.